writethedocs/www/docs/news/announcing-keynotes-sponsors-reminder.md

 ## Conclusion

 We are putting the finishing touches on all the other aspects of the event.
-Expect to hear more about the hike, writing day, the party, the reception, and more in the next few weeks.
+Expect to hear more about the hike, writing day, party, reception, and more in the next few weeks.
 This year is going to be the best yet, so [don't miss it](https://ti.to/writethedocs/write-the-docs-na-2015/).